 Gabrielle Buono (BS’16), completing Doctor of Audiology program at Vanderbilt University

 Morgan Polans (BS ’16), completing law school at the University of Florida

 Kelsey Smith (BS ’16), teaching in Nashville, TN

 A primary goal of the special education faculty is to conduct research that improves outcomes for children, adolescents, and adults with disabilities.
-“We are highly committed to developing and validating effective academic and behavioral interventions to ensure that individuals with disabilities are best positioned to achieve successful post-secondary outcomes,” shares Christopher Lemons, Assistant Professor of Special Education.
+“We are highly committed to developing and validating effective academic and behavioral interventions to ensure that individuals with disabilities are best positioned to achieve successful post-secondary outcomes,” shares Christopher Lemons, Associate Professor of Special Education.
 “Undergraduate students learn from faculty who are conducting cutting-edge research and many have the opportunity to be involved in ongoing research projects.
 To me, Peabody is an exciting place to be because of the high caliber students.
 The undergraduate students who have worked on my research projects have brought great ideas and great energy to solving problems.
 I look forward to seeing what this talented group of young adults will accomplish.”